mizech/deno-intro/README.md

 `import { dayOfYear } from 'https://deno.land/std@0.137.0/datetime/mod.ts';`

+- Run a module, which is considered as unstable, with unstable-flag: `deno run --unstable node_mod.ts`

 - Get rid of error message concerning file-extension ".ts", when importing modules:
 1. Create the `.vscode`-folder in the root-folder of the project.
 2. Create `settings.json`-file with the `.vscode`-folder.